data-apis/scipy-2023-presentation/paper.rst

-**Compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization (e.g., PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`).
-For APIs and behavior which are not amenable, such as APIs returning arrays having data-dependent output shapes, the respective APIs and behavior should be specified as optional extensions.
+**Compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
+APIs and behaviors which are not amenable to compilation, such as APIs returning arrays having data-dependent output shapes, should be specified as optional extensions.
-Moreover, copy-view mutation semantics (as, e.g., currently supported by NumPy) should be considered an implementation detail and, thus, not suitable for standardization.
+Moreover, copy-view mutation semantics, such as those currently supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.

-**Distributed support.** Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask :cite:`Rocklin2015a`).
+**Distributed support.** Standardized APIs and behaviors should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask :cite:`Rocklin2015a`).

 **Consistency.** Except in scenarios involving backward compatibility concerns,